Optimal control strategy for collisional Brownian engines: Impact of realistic Delta-Like Forces

+Importantly, the dashed regions denote abrupt transitions at exactly \( d\tau = 0 \), \GF{where $\overline{\mathcal{\dot{W}}}_{\rm{prep}}$ is strictly zero (since $\mathcal{N}(t,0) = 0$) and both entropy production and efficiency sharply reach their theoretical optima} (entropy production around \(10^{-26} \mathrm{J/Ks}\) and efficiency \(\eta = 1-10^{-8} = 0.99999999\)), \GF{confirming the values of the ideal limit obtained in Sec.~\ref{four}}.
+This demonstrates that truly optimal performance requires infinitely sharp, effectively instantaneous pulses, \GF{an idealization not achievable in practice}.

-Overall, these results suggest that, although smoothing the delta-like kicks makes the implementation of the OP experimentally feasible, it leads to reduced efficiency and increased entropy production.
-However, unlike resonant engines that demand extremely fine tuning to achieve peak performance, the OP retains high power output in a robust and controllable manner, even under realistic conditions, manifesting as an effective and reliable choice of driving protocol.
+Overall, these results indicate that, although smoothing the delta-like kicks makes the implementation of the OS experimentally feasible, the intense impulsive forces required to prepare the system cause the preparation work to diverge as \( d\tau \to 0 \), driving the efficiency toward zero and sharply increasing entropy production.
+When compared with resonant engines, the OS is less efficient but delivers higher and controllable power, even under realistic conditions (\(d\tau > 0.05\,\mu s\)), making it an effective and reliable driving strategy.
+In fact, as shown in Fig.~\ref{compar}, for a fixed \( d\tau = \tau/100 \), the smoothed protocol attains power values very close to the optimal one as \(\tau\) varies, although with a lower efficiency (approximately 0.33) and higher dissipation (around \(10^{-17}\,\mathrm{J/Ks}\)).